yifeiw99/yifeiw99.github.io/_pages/about.md

 Welcome to my page!
 ======

-Hi, I am a master’s student (by student) at the Department of Communications and New Media, National University of Singapore (NUS).
+Hi, I am a master’s student (by research) at the Department of Communications and New Media, National University of Singapore (NUS).
 Prior to NUS, I graduated from Cornell University with a B.S.
-I have been interested in public opinion and political communication.
+My research interests are public opinion and political communication.

-The issues that really concern me also drive my academic pursuits, including identity politics, polarization, the China-US relationship, and climate change.
-Concerning methodologies, I would like to use quantitative methods to interpret this complex social world.
+The issues that concern me also drive my academic pursuits, including identity politics, group polarization, the China-US relationship, and climate change.
+Concerning methodologies, I use computational and quantitative approaches to interpret this complex societal world.

-Aside from academia, sports and old music really ease my nerve.
-Big fan of Arsenal and Lakers.
+Aside from academia, sports and old music can really ease my nerve.
+I am a big fan of Arsenal (Wenger is my favorite manager) and Lakers (Due to LBJ).